-St. John's wort (or compounds found in St. John's wort such as hypericin, hyperforin) can significantly reduce dolutegravir levels.
-If this herb must be taken by Triumeq users, then ViiV recommends that doctors prescribe an additional 50 mg of dolutegravir.
-This dose of dolutegravir should be taken 12 hours apart from when Triumeq is taken.

-Although St. John's wort is the only herb listed here, note that other herbs have the potential to interact with dolutegravir.
+St. John's wort (or compounds found in St. John's wort such as hypericin, hyperforin) can significantly reduce dolutegravir levels and this herb should not be used.
+Although St. John's wort is the only herb listed here, note that other herbs are likely to interact with dolutegravir.